gemc/home/_examples/optical/cherenkov.md

 ```

-Modify `cherenkov.yaml` as needed, in particular to add particles, control the number of threads, modify the output, etc.
+Modify `cherenkov.yaml` as needed, in particular to add particles, control the number of threads, or change the output.
-Notice that since we are using the `flux` digitization, we need to set `recordZeroEdep` to `true` in order to
+Because this example uses `flux` digitization for optical photons, `recordZeroEdep` must be set to `true`.
-record the optical photons, because by default the `flux` digitization does not record hits if the energy is zero.
+Optical photons deposit zero energy, and the `flux` digitization does not record zero-energy hits by default.

 <br/>

 ### Variations

-Within the YAML file, the variation is set to `default`.
-You can replace it with `CO2` or `C4F10`
+Within the YAML file, the variation is set to `CO2`.
+You can replace it with `default` or `C4F10`
 to change the material.
 For example:

 ```yaml